TREASURE CHEST MYSTERY – The Mayflower II Code of Silence ©

-The United States honored him in 2020 by adding his creation – Mayflower II – to its National Register of Historic Places.
+The American Dream is all about underdogs, hard work and achievement.
+Warwick Charlton was an example of that ideal even though he was British, and the United States honored him in 2020 by adding his creation – Mayflower II – to its National Register of Historic Places.
 Since being built in 1957 the craft has become a “national treasure” and “a famous ship in its own right.”
 This is the story of how those accolades were earned when the Pilgrim replica helped save the “special relationship” between the United States and Britain following the Suez Crisis.

 It is a true story.